bcgov/digital-policy/CPPM-Chapter12.md

 3. Work directly with identified individuals and groups to ensure their needs are understood, considered and addressed in the development of new or existing products or services.

 4. Design, develop and deliver products and services that are accessibile to all users, or provide accessible alternatives, to reduce the barriers experienced by people with disabilities and those with distinct needs.

-## 12.3.7 Delegation of IM IT Responsibilities

-1. The GCIO may delegate responsibilities as defined in [12.2.1](#1221-government-chief-information-officer-gcio) above.
-  a.
-The OCIO must ensure that employees must be made aware of their delegated authority.

-2. Should the CRO choose to delegate statutory powers, delegation must be done in the manner specified in [section 2 of the IMA](http://www.bclaws.ca/civix/document/id/complete/statreg/15027#section2).

-3. DMs or equivalent positions are empowered to structure their organizations and assign IM IT responsibilities in the way that best enables their lines of business to function and meet applicable legal and policy requirements, as well as the unique needs of their partners and stakeholders.
-As such, DMs or equivalent positions may delegate their IM IT responsibilities as defined in [12.2.3](#1223-deputy-ministers-or-equivalent-positions-or-delegates) above.
-DMs often delegate many or all IM IT responsibilities to an MCIO.
-DMs may delegate specific IM IT responsibilities to business areas and/or to specialized positions—e.g., Ministry Privacy Officers, Ministry Information Security Officers, data custodians, records officers, etc.

-      a.
-Ministries must document IM IT delegations.

-      b.
-Ministries must ensure that employees are made aware of their delegated authority for IM IT.

 # 12.4 Definitions